 The Risk and Resilience Grant Program is now closed and applications are currently being assessed.

-What is the Risk and Resilience Grants Program?
+About the Risk and Resilience Grants Program

 The Risk and Resilience Grants Program is funded under the National Partnership Agreement on Natural Disaster Risk Reduction (NPA).

 The NPA aims to reduce the risk and limit the impact of disasters associated with natural hazards on Australian communities and economies and will deliver on the priorities and goals of the National Disaster Risk Reduction Framework .

 Grants of between $10,000 and $250,000 are currently available under this program.